KxSystems/docs/docs/basics/qsql.md

 c  30 3.3
 ```

-In the second example above, the expressions `c2>15` and `c3<3.0` are evaluated for the entire table.
-Not so in the first.

-In `where c2>15,c3<3.0` the leftmost subphrase `c2>15` is evaluated first.
-When the next subphrase is evaluated, only items at indexes which passed the first test are tested.
-And so on.
+The examples above return the same result but have different performance characteristics.

+In the second example, all `c2` values are compared to 15, and all `c3` values are compared to 3.0.
+The two result vectors are ANDed together.

+In the first example, only `c3` values corresponding to `c2` values greater than 15 are tested.

+Efficient Where phrases start with their most stringent tests.

 !!! tip "Use [`fby`](../ref/fby.md) to filter on groups."